sandervandevelde/ASA-Sql-Reference/README.md

-# Azure Stream Analytics, Sql Server as reference data
+# Azure Stream Analytics, SQL Server as reference data

-This repo shows how Sql Server data can be used as reference data.
+This repo shows how SQL Server data can be used as reference data.

 ## Walk-through

-A complete [guide](testing the flow.md) is offered including creating all Azure resources via Azure CLI, a Stream Analytics test project to learn about the way to check for alerts, and a series of tests to check for alerts in Stream Analytics combined with SQL Server reference data.
+A complete [guide](/testing the flow.md) is offered including creating all Azure resources via Azure CLI, a Stream Analytics test project to learn about the way to check for alerts, and a series of tests to check for alerts in Stream Analytics combined with SQL Server reference data.

 ## Blog post